Axlvid23/JKO_Flow/README.md

 # JKO-Flow
-Pytorch implementation of JKO flow which as a continuous normalizing flow framework that eliminates the need for tuning hyperparameters.
+Pytorch implementation of JKO flow which as a continuous normalizing flow framework that eliminates the need for tuning the terminal cost hyperparameter.

 ## Associated Publication